J/Z (New York City Subway service): Post-1990 changes

 In March 2020, Z trains and skip-stop service was temporarily suspended due to lack of ridership and train crew availability caused by the COVID-19 pandemic.
 Full service was restored in June 2020.
 From December 29, 2021, to January 19, 2022, Z trains and skip-stop service was again suspended due to a shortage of crew members exacerbated by the COVID-19 pandemic.

 On July 1, 2022, J service was cut back to 121st Street, and Z trains and skip-stop service were suspended due to track replacement on the lower levels of the Jamaica Center and Sutphin Boulevard stations.
 Z train and J/Z skip-stop service was restored on September 19, 2022.

 On February 26, 2023, Jamaica Center-bound J and Z trains skipped 75th Street-Elderts Lane and Woodhaven Boulevard until January 2024 as part of a four-phase station renovation project for both stations, as well as accessibility improvements and elevator installation for the latter.
 The second phase closed the Manhattan-bound platforms for both stops from early 2024 to mid-2024.
 Phase 3 closed down the Jamaica Center-bound platforms at Cypress Hills on July 22, 2024, and at 85th Street–Forest Parkway on August 12, 2024, for renovations until early 2025.
 Phase 4 closed the Manhattan-bound platforms down until July 21st, 2025.
 During those phases, J and Z trains would still operate skip-stop service between Myrtle Avenue-Broadway and Crescent Street, Brooklyn, but with both trains making all local stops to/from Sutphin Boulevard-Archer Avenue-JFK Airport, Queens, except for the affected stops.
 Weekend frequencies on the J route were increased in July 2023.

-From June 28 to September 3, 2024, to accommodate riders displaced by the suspension of the for signal modernization taking place on that route, peak-direction express service on the J and Z was suspended between Myrtle and Marcy Avenues, with both lines making all stops along this segment.
+From June 28 to September 3, 2024, to accommodate riders displaced by the suspension of the for signal modernization taking place on that route, peak-direction express service on the J and Z was suspended between Myrtle and Marcy Avenues, with both routes making all stops along this segment.